codacy/docs/docs/organizations/managing-people.md

 Organization owners can control who joins their organization by choosing one of the following options on the page **Plan and Billing** of the organization:

 -   **Allow new people to join:** team members with access to the organization on the Git provider are able to join the Codacy organization automatically.
 Your billing is updated accordingly.
--   **New people need to request access to join:** team members with access to the organization on the Git provider must be approved before joining the Codacy organization.
+-   **New people need to request access to join:** when team members with access to the organization on the Git provider join the Codacy organization, an organization owner must manually approve their requests on the page **People**.
 You can override this setting for organization owners.

 ![Accepting new people to the organization](images/organization-accepting-new-people.png)